-(a) The Employer and the Union agree to establish an occupational health and safety committee, as set out in the Industrial Health and Safety Regulations of the Workers Compensation Act, to be comprised of two employee representatives and one employer representative.

-(b) This Committee will function in accordance with the Industrial Health and Safety Regulations pursuant to the Workers Compensation Act.

-(c) This Committee shall hold regular meetings no less than once per month or as necessary.
-Minutes will be kept of all committee meetings and a copy of these minutes sent to the Employer, the Union and the Workers' Compensation Board.

-(d) The Employer shall assume the expense of transporting the employee injured on duty to the nearest physician or hospital for treatment.

-(e) The meetings shall be scheduled on employer time and employees shall be granted equivalent time off with pay if the meeting is scheduled on a day off.
+- (a) The Employer and the Union agree to establish an occupational health and safety committee, as set out in the Industrial Health and Safety Regulations of the Workers Compensation Act, to be comprised of two employee representatives and one employer representative. - (b) This committee will function in accordance with the Industrial Health and Safety Regulations pursuant to the Workers Compensation Act. - (c) This committee shall hold regular meetings, but no less than once per month or as necessary and minutes will be kept of all committee meetings and a copy of these minutes sent to the Employer, the WCB and the Union. - (d) The Employer shall assume the expense of transporting the employee injured on duty to the nearest physician or hospital for treatment. - (e) The meetings shall be scheduled on employer time and employees shall be granted equivalent time, with pay, off if scheduled on a day off.
 There shall be no loss of pay or seniority for attending committee meetings.